camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 Ensure that you use the actual values you passed to the Terraform module during the setup of PostgreSQL and OpenSearch.

-### Create the Database and associated access
+### Create the database and associated access

 As you now have a database, you need to create dedicated databases for each Camunda component and an associated user that have a configured access.
 Follow these steps to create the database users and configure access.

 You can access the created database in two ways:

-1. **Bastion Host**: Set up a bastion host within the same network to securely access the database.
+1. **Bastion host**: Set up a bastion host within the same network to securely access the database.
-2. **Pod within the EKS Cluster**: Alternatively, deploy a pod in your EKS cluster equipped with the necessary tools to connect to the database.
+2. **Pod within the EKS cluster**: Alternatively, deploy a pod in your EKS cluster equipped with the necessary tools to connect to the database.

 The choice depends on your infrastructure setup and security preferences.
 In this tutorial, we'll use a pod within the EKS cluster to configure the database.